thefrontside/microstates/README.md

 Microstates brings the same kind of simplicity to the model layer.
 A Microstate is a functional model in a way that a component is a functional view.
 A component takes props and returns DOM; a Microstate takes value and returns state.
 DOM is a tree of element instances, state is a tree of model instances.
 A DOM tree is created by passing data to a root component.
 A state tree is created from a root type and value.
 A component is an abstraction that we use to manipulate the DOM tree.
 A microstate is an abstraction that we use to manipulate the state tree.

 When you want to change what the user sees, you could imperatively manipulate the DOM elements with jQuery, but React taught us to change DOM declaratively by changing the data that the DOM reflects.
-In the same way, when you want to change the state, you must change the value and allow the state to be reflected.
+In the same way, when you want to change the state, you must change the value and allow the state to be reflected. -->

 # What is a Microstate?

-A Microstate is a JavaScript object that is created from a Microstate type and POJO value.
+A Microstate is a JavaScript object that is created from a type and POJO value.
 The shape and methods of the Microstate are determined by its type and the value it contains.
 A type describes the structure and transitions that can be performed on the microstate.
 Using type and value, Microstates derives a single immutable state tree.

 # Types